georgiospardalis/go_attempt/README.md

-# BEAT Assignment
+# GO Attempt
 ## About
-BEAT Assignment in GoLang - Fare Estimation
+Fare Estimation app

 ## Set Up
 Before testing, building or installing the project,